profandyfield/discovr/README.md

 * **gallup_2003**: Data that tests a hypothesis aboput why penises have a bell end.
 For details execute `?gallup_2003`.
 * **gelman_2009**: Data used to critically evaluate the explanations (and claim) that there are more beautiful women than men in the world.
 For details execute `?gelman_2009`.
 * **glastonbury**: More fictitious data about music festivals and being smelly.
 For details execute `?glastonbury`.
+* **goggles**: fictitious data about whether alcohol affects perception of physical attractiveness.
+For details execute `?goggles`.
 * **grades**: fictitious data about statistics grades.
 For details execute `?grades`.
 * **hangover**: fictitious data about the efficacy of different drinks as cures for a hangover.
 For details execute `?hangover`
 * **hiccups**: fictitious data on digital rectal stimulation and hiccups.
 For details execute `?hiccups`.